What is K-Dur?

 Before taking this medicine

-You should not use K-Dur if you are allergic to potassium chloride, or if you have:
+You should not use K-Dur if you are allergic to potassium chloride, or if:

 To make sure K-Dur is safe for you, tell your doctor if you have ever had: